Regulations for The Bachelor of Veterinary Science - BVSc

 4. Candidates for the Bachelor of Veterinary Science shall follow a fixed programme of study, over at least 5 years, which shall consist of courses totalling at least 600 credits, comprising a first, second, third, fourth, and fifth year (100-, 200-, 300-, 400-, and 500- level).
 The courses for each year are prescribed in the Schedule to the Degree.

-5. Notwithstanding Regulation 9, a candidate who has satisfied the requirements for a course at a university or other tertiary institution where, in the opinion of the Pro Vice-Chancellor (or delegate), the content and standard are substantially the same as for the Degree of Bachelor of Veterinary Science may, subject to the approval of, and under conditions required by, the Head of the BVSc Programme (or their delegate), be given credit for that course.
+5. Notwithstanding Regulation 9, a candidate who has satisfied the requirements for a course at a university or other tertiary institution where, in the opinion of the Pro Vice-Chancellor (or delegate), the content and standard are substantially the same as for the Degree of Bachelor of Veterinary Science may, subject to the approval of, and under conditions required by, the Academic Lead of the BVSc Programme (or their delegate), be given credit for that course.

 6. Candidates may, at the discretion of the Pro Vice-Chancellor (or delegate), be permitted to enrol into the Bachelor of Veterinary Science after the first year, but no later than the start of the fourth year, subject to: